 Arts & Music

 Our focus is giving people with talent an opportunity.
 We are committed to working with young and up-and-coming musicians and artists to develop and nurture talent through live music events and gallery space.
-We are one of Nottingham’s preeminent concert venues.
+We are one of Nottingham’s pre-eminent concert venues.
 The historic landmark has a beautiful interior, creating a fabulous setting for enjoying the diverse range of musicians who perform here.
 We host a range of regular events from pub quizzes to band and DJ nights.
-Events page

 Since 2010 the Malt Cross has been home to Street Pastors and Safe Space projects led by church volunteers to care for, love and protect anyone using Nottingham’s night life on Friday and Saturday evenings.

 Preservation of the Grade II listed music hall

-The Malt Cross is the last standing of possibly five Music Halls in the city, and there are fewer than ten in the UK as a whole - and none quite like this one.
-The Malt Cross is linked to the city's cave network.
-With help from the Heritage Lottery Fund, two basement levels have been renovated, and we plan to build the archive and share more learning about the heritage with wider audiences.
-Click here for the latest news.
+The Malt Cross is the last standing music hall in the city, and there are fewer than ten in the UK as a whole - and none quite like this one.
+With help from the Heritage Lottery Fund, two basement levels have been renovated and providing access to our sandstone caves.
+We plan to build the archive and share more learning about the heritage with wider audiences.

 The Malt Cross is a relaxed place where people can explore their questions about Christian faith.
 We run various events that create space to openly discuss personal faith, life and excitingly we have the most central prayer room in the city that can be used at any time whilst the bar is open.